Clothing

 Traditional Japanese Clothing and Age

-This represents the baby’s first visit to the shrine and typically occurs before the child is 100 days old.
-This is a religious ceremony that thanks the gods for a safe delivery and asks the local gods to accept the baby as part of the local community.
-During this ceremony, babies typically wear a white under kimono, often decorated with lace.
-Some also add a brightly colored outer kimono for girls and a black kimono with boys’ family crest.
+This ceremony marks a baby’s first visit to the shrine and typically takes place before the child is 100 days old.
+It is a religious event to express gratitude to the gods for a safe delivery and seek their acceptance of the baby into the local community.
+During the Omiyamairi, babies usually wear a white under kimono adorned with lace.
+Some also don a brightly colored outer kimono for girls and a black kimono with the boys’ family crest.

-In November, held is a festival and rite of passage for three and seven-year-old girls and five-year-old boys to celebrate good health and thank the local deities for protecting the children.
-Children are dressed in a traditional kimono, many for the first time in their lives.
-Little girls often wear a lightly padded vest, as well.
-Today, some children instead wear formal Western wear.
+In November, the Shichi-Go-San festival is held to celebrate the good health of three and seven-year-old girls and five-year-old boys while thanking the local deities for protecting the children.
+They are dressed in traditional kimonos, often for the first time in their lives.
+Little girls may wear a lightly padded vest as well.
+In recent times, some children opt for formal Western wear for this occasion.

 Seijin-no-Hi (Coming of Age Day)

-At the age of 20, young adults of both genders celebrate their coming of age.
-At this point, they are considered adults and contributing members of Japanese society.
-Held in January, this marks the passage into adulthood for Japanese young adults and is also the legal age for drinking, smoking, and voting.
-Dressed in their traditional Japanese clothing, young adults visit shrines, receive gifts, and celebrate with family and friends.
-For the occasion, boys often wear a haori and hakama emblazoned with their family crests.
-Girls wear furisode, a traditional kimono with long, flowing sleeves.
+On this day in January, young adults of both genders celebrate their coming of age at 20.
+They are considered adults and contributing members of Japanese society from this point onward.
+To mark this passage into adulthood, they dress in their traditional Japanese clothing and visit shrines, receive gifts, and celebrate with family and friends.
+Boys often wear a haori and hakama with their family crests, while girls opt for furisode, a traditional kimono with long, flowing sleeves.

 No products in the cart.